zarusz/SlimMessageBus/README.md

 ### Quick example

-Some service sends a message:
+Some service (or domain layer) sends a message:

 ```cs
 IMessageBus bus; // injected